microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 This does mean that single instance mode won't _really_ work for users in mixed-elevation scenarios.
-There'll be a monarch for the unelevated window, and a separatemonarch for the elevated one.
+There'll be a monarch for the unelevated window, and a separate monarch for the elevated one.
 This is acceptable, given the assumption that windows cannot mix elevation levels.

 There will also be some edge cases when handling the commandline that will need special care.
 Say the user wanted to open a new tab in the elevated window, from